The Kugel Law Firm's Blog

 LinkedIn

 Because DWIs are serious offenses under New York law, conditional licenses are only granted in limited situations.
-The best way to determine if you’re eligible for a conditional license is to talk to a New York DWI lawyer about the unique circumstances in your case.
+The best way to determine if you’re eligible for a conditional license is to talk to a New York DWI lawyer about the unique circumstances of your case.

 What Are the Requirements for a Conditional License in NY?